 4. AeroGarden Farm 24Basic/Salad Bar Seed Kit – Best Full-sized AeroGarden

 Never liked going to the farmer’s market?
 Or did the freshness wasn’t enough?
-Whatever the case may be, the AeroGarden Farm 24Basic can solve all your problems.
+Whatever the case may be, the best AeroGarden Farm 24Basic can solve all your problems.

 This gigantic hydroponic system can grow up to 24 plants at a time.
 And the best part is there’s no height restriction as the trellis can be raised up to 12-inches.
-And if that’s not enough, the AeroGarden 24XL variant can go up to a whopping 36-inches.
+And if that’s not enough, the best AeroGarden 24XL variant can go up to a whopping 36-inches.

 On top of that, it comes with all the amazing features of the smaller models.
 From timely reminders to automated lighting schedules, it’s got the whole package.

 If you want to go overboard, the Farm model should be your goal.
 As it turns out, you can even stack multiple Farm models to make a massive-sized indoor garden.

 Set them up on the same schedule with the touchscreen control panel and you should be good to go.
 Bottom line?
 It’s the best AeroGarden product if you compare size-wise.

 But what I liked most was the lights.
 Unlike other smaller models, these lights are motorized.
 I mean, does it get any better than this?
 Well, they do.

 There are two sets of full-spectrum 60W LED lights.
 Needless to say, the lights are tuned for maximum growth efficiency.
 I don’t really know how the spectrum works.
 But what I do know is these lights work wonders for the plants.